IMS-Tunis/hamdeni-platform/README.txt

 Environment Variables
 ---------------------
-The server injects configuration values into the frontend via `/config.js`.
-Set these variables before running `npm start`:
+Configuration values are injected into `frontend/config.js` using the build script.
+Set these variables and run `npm run build` before starting the server or uploading the static site:

 ```
 SUPABASE_URL      your Supabase project URL
 SUPABASE_KEY      your Supabase service key
 TEACHER_PASSWORD  password required for the teacher dashboard
 ```

+When hosting the `frontend` folder on a static service, run `npm run build` locally so that `frontend/config.js` contains your credentials before uploading the site.

 These variables are **not** committed to the repository.